kumpelblase2/skrillax/silkroad-packet-decryptor/README.md

 used in the exchange.

-On modern systems, this may only take a minute or two to go through 2^31 - or ~2*10^9 - possibilities and is thus quite acceptable for hte breaking speed.
+On modern systems, this may only take a minute or two to go through 2^31 - or ~2*10^9 - possibilities and is thus quite acceptable for the breaking speed.
 This could be improved through GPU acceleration, but for the presented use case is enough to satisfy.